 The proposed bord and pillar mining will consist of only first workings.
 The modification will not increase the footprint of approved mining operations nor involve restart of the existing coal washery.
 The modification will not alter the approved mining activities in the other coal seams.

-The Company anticipates the environmental assessment, along with other supporting documentation, will be submitted in May 2018.
+The environmental assessment, along with other supporting documentation, was submitted and accepted for adequacy in June 2018.
 Determination of the application is anticipated in the September 2018 quarter and first production within six months thereafter.
 Discussions with potential mining contractors, equipment suppliers and coal end users will continue to progress in line with the Company’s preparation to recommence mining at Dartbrook.